Dheeraj22/AWS-CapSense-Slider-using-PSoC6-and-MbedOS/AWSCapSenseSlider/README.md

-# MbedOS_Examples
+# AWSPublisher_CapSenseSlider code example
-Cypress Semiconductor Mbed OS page has several examples but each deal with a single component block.
+[Cypress Semiconductor MbedOS](https://github.com/cypresssemiconductorco/Firmware-loader) page has several examples but each deal with a single component block.
 This project demonstrates how to combine the IOT Publisher and CapSense code examples.
 When the CapSense slider/buttons are pressed, the values get published on to the AWS Cloud using an MQTT channel.

 # Instructions to run the AWSPublisher_CapSenseSlider code example